Writing Fellow Tutoring

 The Writing Fellows Student Manager (WFSM)Writing Fellows Student Manager (WFSM)(s) and the Writing Fellows Coordinator are responsible for scheduling and managing all Writing Fellows cohorts.
 They are happy to help you address any questions and concerns that you may have.

-Because the Writing Fellows program only works well when Writing Fellows in a cohort work effectively with one another and the course instructor, Writing Fellows Student Managers will check in with each cohort early in the quarter to make sure you are building a solid foundation for good collaboration and to address any issues.
+Because the Writing Fellows program only works well when Writing Fellows in a cohort work effectively with one another and the course instructor, Writing Fellows Student Managers will check in with each cohort before feedback begins to make sure you are building a solid foundation for good collaboration and to address any issues.

-During these check-ins, you’ll discuss how the initial meeting with the instructor went and address any questions, comments, or concerns that may have come up with the process so far.
+During these check-ins, you’ll discuss how to conduct the initial instructor meeting and address any questions, comments, or concerns that may have come up with the process so far.
 Talk about your expectations for your assigned course and the goals you hope to achieve with your group of writers.

 Remember that the Writing Fellows Student Managers and Coordinator are here to support you.
-Please reach out to your point of contact if you ever have any questions.
+Please reach out to them if you ever have any questions!

 Check In